rotto32/cascadiajs_notes/README.md

 GraphQL -  query language for APIS, by Facebook, replacement/compliment to REST APIs very popular, lots of tools for GraphQL, Apollo, AppSync, etc \
 Why build with GraphQL? -
 Reduces # of calls to network.
-Limit over and underfecthing b/c its more specific.
+Limit over and underfetching b/c its more specific.
 Makes calls quicker & more efficient, and get a lot of control over your data \
-GraphQL is optimized for reads, and can expose GraphQl on existing infrastructure, can use on momlithic and serverless architecture \
+GraphQL is optimized for reads, and can expose GraphQL on existing infrastructure, can use on monolithic and serverless architecture \
 Example: Card Monkey - serverless, graphql, netlify (good way to expose yourself to lambda functions).
 Used REST for post, put and delete, but graphql for get. \

 Call to action: do personal projects in structureless environment where you can make decisions and help you learn